pact-foundation/docs.pact.io/website/docs/pact_broker/tags.md

 This means that if you are rolling back to a previously deployed (and hence, previously tagged) application version, you need to remove the `production` tag from the version you are undeploying.
 See the [Deleting tags](#deleting-tags) section.

 :::tip
-This complication is one of the reasons that the use of tags to track environments has been superseeded by first class support for [environments](/pact_broker/recording_deployments_and_releases).
+This complication is one of the reasons that the use of tags to track environments has been superseded by first class support for [environments](/pact_broker/recording_deployments_and_releases).
 :::

 ## Using tags with feature toggles instead of feature branches